-The 2017-2018 Lake Burley Griffin Recreational Season has closed
+The 2019-2020 Lake Burley Griffin Recreational Season has commenced

 From time to time, when levels of blue green algae or bacteria increase, the NCA will place alerts, warnings or closures at affected areas around Lake Burley Griffin.
 All alerts, warnings and closures are in accordance with the ACT Guidelines for Recreational Water Quality (ACT Health, 2014) and reflect the following: